Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 * [Bear Extruder and X Axis](https://www.thingiverse.com/thing:3226689).
 This is a whole new extruder and X-axis for your Mk3, but everything is printable.
 It's a big project, but very much worth it.
 It will increase your print quality, make it easy to tension your X axis belt, and also make your printer easier to take apart or fix in the future.
 I highly recommend it, but make sure to print a [compatible fan duct](https://www.thingiverse.com/thing:3320490) for it too!
 * [Taurus Y Axis](https://www.thingiverse.com/thing:3269389).
 This is a new Y motor mount and belt system, mostly all printable as well.
 It is much stronger than the default Y axis parts, and allows you to easily tension your Y axis belt.
 You may notice a slight increase in print quality with this.
 * [Mk3 Dust Filter](https://www.thingiverse.com/thing:2983334).
 Easily print and make a dust filter for your extruder.
 This will help prevent nozzle clogs from happening by filtering dust from your filament.
 This is only compatible with stock extruder, not bear extruder.
+* [Rigid Feet for MK3](https://www.thingiverse.com/thing:3082188).
+The rubber feet with the Prusa MK3 are great for making the printer slightly quieter, but upgrading to rigid feet (printable) will improve quality and help eliminate ringing and ghosting effects!
 * [Extruder Visualizer](https://www.thingiverse.com/thing:2638857).
 Decorate your extruder, but at the same time be able to see what your motor is doing.
 Great for troubleshooting extruder movements.
 There are many other design available on thingiverse, or you make your own.
 All you need is a magnet and some glue.
 * [E3D Nozzle Holder](https://www.thingiverse.com/thing:3280665).
 A great way to store your E3D nozzles if you have a bunch of them.
 * [E3D Nozzle Change Tool](https://www.thingiverse.com/thing:3277211).
 Change your nozzles very easily if you have multiple nozzles.